Add PDA to ICD-11 urgently so the school refusal can be dealt with appropriately

 After joining several ASD, PDA and school refusal groups on Facebook I was horrified to see that school refusal is an ASD issue and not just a PDA issue however 70% of PDA children are out of school (the highest number in comparison to other ASD profiles).
 Not only parents struggle to obtain ASD diagnosis or EHC plans for their children, but they are also pressurised into imposing the attendance on their autistic children ( diagnosed or undiagnosed ) which negatively impacts their mental health.

 The 2018 survey conducted by the PDA Society highlights that the school environment does not work for many children with PDA.
 If this is the case then both children and parents should be supported appropriately and not ignored, dismissed, penalised, reported to social care or sent to attend parenting courses that do not work for children with PDA as PDA is not a parenting issue and most importantly left without support because they've reached the ultimate avoidance - nursery/ school refusal.

 After consulting with IPSEA - Independent Parental Special Education Advice I understand that education does not necessarily need to take place in the school setting as incorrectly advised by LA if the child's high anxiety and demand avoidant behaviour is preventing them from attending the setting as LA has a duty to provide Education Otherwise than at School under s61 Children and Families Act 2014 for such children.

-I would like to thank Sidings Early Years ( my son's nursery), PDA Society, National Autistic Society and IPSEA for all their support and advice and everyone who signed this petition, much appreciated.
+I would like to thank Sidings Early Years, PDA Society, National Autistic Society, SENDIAS Brent and IPSEA for all their support and advice and everyone who signed this petition, much appreciated.